Alinka Echeverría

 Alinka Echeverría (born 1981) is a Mexican-British visual anthropologist, artist, filmmaker, and broadcaster.

 She is best known for her work, The Road to Tepeyac, which won the HSBC Prix Pour La Photographie in France in 2011 and has since been exhibited over 33 times.

 Early life and education

 Alinka Echeverría was born in 1981 in Mexico City, Mexico.
 She was trained as an anthropologist and earned her master's degree in Social Anthropology from the University of Edinburgh in 2004, with an exchange year at the University of Bologna in Italy.
 Echeverría then worked on HIV prevention NGO projects in East Africa for several years.
 She studied photography at the International Center for Photography in New York and graduated with a postgraduate degree in 2008.
-From 2010-2011, she was artist-in-residence at L'École Nationale Supérieure de la Photographie in Arles, France.
+From 2010 to 2011, she was artist-in-residence at L'École Nationale Supérieure de la Photographie in Arles, France.

 Life and work

 In an interview with Kate Tiernan, she recognized that the migration of her family to northern England has had an impact on her works regarding themes of separation and union in relation to social and political struggles.

 Echeverría hosted a BBC documentary The Art that Made Mexico: Paradise, Power and Prayers in 2017.